 rights to payments under contracts

-In a commercial context, the term receivables is often used to refer to book debts, although strictly speaking book debts is a narrower term because it refers to 'debts accruing in the ordinary
+In a commercial context, the term receivables is often used to refer to book debts, although strictly speaking book debts is a narrower term because it refers to 'debts accruing

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.